 The PulseBlasterESR-PRO allows for 21 digital output signal lines.
-All 21 signal lines are routed to two sets of 26-pin IDC on-board connectors.
+On the PCI and PCIe boards, all 21 signal lines are routed to two sets of 26-pin IDC on-board connectors.
 The first four output bits are also routed to four bracket mounted BNC connectors.
+On the USB system, all 21 signal lines are routed to 21 BNC connectors.
 The output signals are impedance matched to 50 ohm.

-The 21 individually controlled digital output bits comply with the 3.3V TTL-levels' standard, and are capable of delivering ±25 mA per bit/channel.
-Keep in mind that this is sufficient to provide a signal to a 132 ohm load, but more current is necessary beyond this.
-If more output current is necessary, the individual bits/channels can be driven in parallel.
+The 21 individually controlled digital output bits comply with the 3.3V TTL-levels' standard, and are capable of delivering ± 25 mA per bit/channel.
+Keep in mind that this is sufficient to provide a signal to a 132 ohm load, but if more current is necessary beyond this, the individual bits/channels can be driven in parallel.